-If he can cough or talk do not try to do the Heimlich maneuver.
-Do not interrupt the cough and if he can speak encourage coughing.
+If the victim can cough or talk do not try to do the Heimlich maneuver.
+Do not interrupt the cough if they can speak, and encourage the coughing.
 With vigorous coughing, most foreign objects come out easily.

 If there are people around you, ask one of them to call 911 while you are preparing to do the Heimlich maneuver.

 If the victim cannot talk or cough but he is conscious then you can perform the Heimlich maneuver.
 It mainly consists of vigorous and repetitive abdominal thrusts done with the sole purpose of dislodging the foreign object and expelling it.

 Whether the person is standing or sitting, you have to go behind him to his back.
 Clothes need not to be removed.
 But if the victim is wearing a tie or any other tight accessory around the neck, you should loosen it or remove it before the procedure.
 If you have to, just cut the tie or other garments with a knife or a scissor.
 Be careful not to tighten them and do not waste time more than 15 seconds in doing this.